-When the Northern Song reduced to the Southern Song (1127-1279), the popularity of soccer game did not diminish.
-In fact, it was during that period, Round Club (圆社), the first professional soccer association, came into being, specializing on coordinating soccer events and arranging soccer tournaments.
+When the Northern Song was reduced to the Southern Song (1127-1279), the popularity of soccer games did not diminish.
+In fact, it was during that period, Round Club (圆社), the first professional soccer association, came into being, specializing in coordinating soccer events and arranging soccer tournaments.

-Zhou Mi (周密), a 13th century writer, in his book Past Events In A Martial World (武林旧事), recorded a list of 32 sportsmen’s names in both teams of a soccer match taken place in Song capital Hangzhou, completed with each player’s position in the field, which certainly must be the first soccer team names list published in the world.
+Zhou Mi (周密), a 13th-century writer, in his book Past Events In A Martial World (武林旧事), recorded a list of 32 sportsmen’s names in both teams of a soccer match taking place in Song capital Hangzhou, complete with each player’s position in the field, which certainly must be the first soccer team names list published in the world.

-Due to the wide popularity of soccer throughout the Song Dynasty, the game gradually became quite commercialised with soccer themed teahouses (蹴球茶坊) emerging in many cities.
-Some stores in a completely different trading area would also use soccer to promote their business.
+Due to the wide popularity of soccer throughout the Song Dynasty, the game gradually became quite commercialised with soccer-themed teahouses (蹴球茶坊) emerging in many cities.
+Some stores in completely different trading areas would also use soccer to promote their business.
 A historical record detailed how a shop selling cooking oil named itself Soccer Store (角球店).

 Soccer in Ming Dynasty – Final Glory of Ancient Soccer in China

-By then more ordinary members in the Chinese society got a chance to involve in hobby pursuit and leisure activities, that included soccer games which saw more women and kids kicking balls on the playground.
+By then more ordinary members of Chinese society got a chance to involve in hobby pursuit and leisure activities, which included soccer games which saw more women and kids kicking balls on the playground.

 This is part of the embroidered pattern in a jacket unearthed from a Ming empress’ tomb, which illustrates three youth playing soccer together.

-The fact that the soccer play would be used as theme of artistic decoration reflects the wide popularity of the game in people’s daily lives.
+The fact that soccer play would be used as a theme of artistic decoration reflects the wide popularity of the game in people’s daily lives.

 The End of Ancient Chinese Soccer

-The occupation of China by Manchus following Ming’s demise in the middle 17th century sent the Chinese civilisation backward for thousands of years.
+The occupation of China by Manchus following the Ming’s demise in the middle 17th century sent the Chinese civilisation backwards for thousands of years.

-While martial arts, for its practical applications in health and self-defence, were still taught and learned secretly in Chinese society, classic Chinese soccer, chiefly serving as entertainment as it was during the Ming dynasty, faded into history.
+While martial arts, for their practical applications in health and self-defense, were still taught and learned secretly in Chinese society, classic Chinese soccer, chiefly serving as entertainment as it was during the Ming dynasty, faded into history.